mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

      * 2.5X: 2.5 original size.
      * (... and so on)

 -Effect overlay.
 Applies an image filter (scanlines, CRT) at the expense of performance.

+-Hide or dimm navigation bar: Enable to hide or dimm navigation bar on android >=  4.2.
+Disable  if you have problems on full screen modes.

+-Scale beyond boundaries.
+Enable it to scale beyond screen boundaries if a fixed scale mode is selected.

 -Touch controller visible: Hide/Show the touch controller.
 Disable if you want to use an external controller like a keyboard or Wiimote.